AlloSphere-Research-Group/AlloSystem/allovsr/AlloTUTORIAL.md

 Versor-with-AlloCore
 ===

-For general Versor use please also see the README.md file in the VSR distro
+For a general introduction to Versor use please see the README.md file in the VSR repo

 * [Introduction](#introduction)
 * [Download](#download)